-A recent report published by The Royal College of Ophthalmologists (RCOphth) showed that ophthalmology is now one of the busiest outpatient specialties in the UK and demand for skilled ophthalmologists will continue to grow.
+A recent report published by The Royal College of Ophthalmologists (RCOphth) showed that ophthalmology is now one of the busiest outpatient specialities in the UK, and demand for skilled ophthalmologists will continue to grow.

 Ophthalmology graduates can practice as optometrists and enter the NHS, work with high street opticians or enter private practice.
-Employment opportunities in hospitals, community-based practicses, the optical industry and optometry research will allow optometrists to advance their career in the field of their choice.
+Employment opportunities in hospitals, community-based practices, the optical industry and optometry research will allow optometrists to advance their careers in the field of their choice.

 Source: National Careers Service UK.

 Please note that entry requirements vary for each UK university.

 To learn more about the best ophthalmology courses in the UK, find details on a selection of UK universities that offer ophthalmology degrees: